JohnW876/johnwithey1/README.md

 	ii.
 Click on the carousel’s arrows to verify that the image moves successfully to the next and previous slide.

-The above tests were carried out and no errors were found.
+The above tests were carried out and a small error with some images jumping due to size difference was found.

 2. Sign-up form